How Aid Works

 Eligibility for institutional grant and scholarship financial aid programs is determined using Institutional Methodology.
 Carnegie Mellon uses information collected through the CSS PROFILE, which collects more comprehensive and detailed information than the FAFSA.
-Tax documents may also be requested for institutional review.
+Tax documents may also be requested.

 Students will receive consideration for all types of federal aid by completing the FAFSA and will receive consideration for all types of institutional aid by completing the CSS PROFILE.

 Like any major investment, most families pay for education with a mix of current income, savings and borrowing.
 Finding the right balance among these resources can save money.